10 Interesting Beaches Facts for Kids (Fun Facts) (2023 Updated!)

 It is interesting to note that many beaches around the world are certified with a Blue Flag, which is awarded by the Foundation for Environmental Education (FEE).

-8. Many countries have artificial beaches.
+8. Many countries have artificial / created beaches.

 Artificial beaches have become quite popular in many countries.
 They usually have large wave pools with a mechanism that mimics the ocean’s natural waves.